mrtroian/payservice/README.md

 	$ make run

-The `make run` will generate easyjson, build, export config and launch the app.
+The `make run` will generate easyjson, build, export env and launch the app.
-You can also `make` and launch the app manually by passing `config.yaml`:
+You can also `make` and launch the app manualy, don't forget to set 'PAYSERVICE_CONFIGS_DIR' enviromental variable to configs/ folder:

-	$ make
+	$ export PAYSERVICE_CONFIGS_DIR=$(pwd)/configs/
-	$ ./bin/payservice -config path/to/config.yaml
+	$ ./bin/payservice

+Note: There are only one config.yaml for the app, no dev or test configs regarded.
+There are also only one mockconfig.yaml for mocker-server.

 ## Running tests

 The `make test` will run unit tests, there're a few of them.
 The `make test-integration` will run integration tests.
-Make sure to start the app and the mocking server before running integration tests.
+Make sure to start the app and the mocker-server before running integration tests.
+Note: There is only one basic integration test, it only validates the response to be 200.
+No data validation.

 The flow: